sragss/claude-in-a-box/README.md

-# Claude in a Box Mark 2
+# Claude in a Box

 ![Claude in a Box](claude-box-big.png)